Wikene77/tommekalender-sandnes/README.md

 - Mushroom cards
 - Custom dashboards

+---

-Best practices
+## Best practices

-Use binary sensors to decide when something happens Use calendar sensor attributes to decide what happens Avoid hardcoding dates — the integration handles year changes automatically Automations continue to work across month and year boundaries
+- Use **binary sensors** to decide *when* something happens
+- Use **calendar sensor attributes** to decide *what* happens
+- Avoid hardcoding dates — the integration handles year changes automatically

-Notes:
+- Automations continue to work across month and year boundaries

+---

+## Notes

-Data is fetched periodically from hentavfall.no Temporary network issues may mark entities as unavailable Entities recover automatically when data is available again The integration automatically handles year changes and calendar rollovers
+- Data is fetched periodically from hentavfall.no
+- Temporary network issues may mark entities as unavailable
+- Entities recover automatically when data is available again
+- The integration automatically handles year changes and calendar rollovers